Saiapatsu/realm-resize/README.md

 * Extract the archive to a folder of your choice
 * Install [Autohotkey](http://ahkscript.org/) for Windows
 * Run `realmresize.ahk` to initiate the script
+* Look for the script icon in the tray to know if it's running

 ###Running the compiled .exe

 * Visit [the releases page](https://github.com/Saiapatsu/realm-resize/releases) and download the latest compiled script's archive
 * Extract the archive to a folder of your choice
 * Run the included .exe
+* Look for the script icon in the tray to know if it's running

 I cannot guarantee the absolute safety of the .exe file.